RichardLitt/awesome-fantasy/README.md

 Sean Connery is the best dragon ever.
 This is a classic film. - [@RichardLitt](https://github.com/RichardLitt)

-> The last dragon and a disillusioned dragonslaying knight must cooperate to stop an evil king who was given partial immortality.
+> The last dragon and a disillusioned dragon-slaying knight must cooperate to stop an evil king who was given partial immortality.

 #### [Highlander](http://www.imdb.com/title/tt0091203/) [7.2]